 Robbie’s Fellowship enabled him to study his coachbuilding trade with traditional Coachbuilding shops in the United Kingdom.
 England remains the spiritual home of coachbuilding, and especially in a concentrated area of the Midlands and South-East, produces the absolute finest steel and aluminium car bodies in the world.

-My travels from August to November of 2019 took me to Surrey to met Carl Neville, ex AC Cars, to learn about the history and culture of AC and what is was like to work in such a place.
-Whilst I was working with Carl he introduced me to Chris Eva who restores and produces replica Ace bodies and did his time under Maurice Gomm at Gomm Metal Developments Ltd in Old Woking.
-I travelled to Leamington Spa to work with JME Healeys in the historic Cape Works building to learn about the famous marque and the world-renowned work the company has achieved.
+Robbie’s travels took him to Surrey to meet Carl Neville, ex AC Cars.
+Carl introduced Robbie to Chris Eva who restores and produces replica Ace bodies.
+Robbie then travelled to Leamington Spa to work with JME Healeys in the historic Cape Works building to learn about the famous marque and the world-renowned work the company has achieved.

 To further his own skills in the craft of shaping sheet metal, he worked under the guidance of some of the best Panel Beaters in the world.
 In Northampton he worked with Shapecraft Classic Motor Bodies; in Stanwick, Northamptonshire, he worked with Luke Chapman and his father Brian at Chapman Classic Panels.
 In Olney, Buckinghamshire, Robbie worked with Bodylines Ltd alongside craftsmen who had worked for either Aston Martin in Newport Pagnell or Airflow Streamlines of Northampton.